magnars/optimus/README.md

   Tune this parameter to change for how many milliseconds the live assets should be frozen. `false` disables the caching.

+- `minify-css`: Set to `false` to turn off CSS minification.

+- `minify-js`: Set to `false` to turn off JavaScript minification.

-- *mangle-js-names*: When minifying JavaScript, local variable names are changed to be just one letter.
+- `mangle-js-names`: When minifying JavaScript, local variable names are changed to be just one letter.
 This reduces file size, but disrupts some libraries that use clever reflection tricks - like Angular.JS.
 Set to `false` to keep local variable names intact.